40 Weeks Pregnant

 Your baby is pretty much done developing by this last week of pregnancy, and is waiting for its arrival in the new world.
 All internal organs are functioning, although the lungs and brain will continue to form and develop even after birth.

 Your baby is now developing immunities that will be needed for survival after birth.
 At this point, if you have not given birth, your baby can weigh up to ten pounds and may be as long as 21 inches.
 All of his or her bones have hardened except for the skull, which remains soft for delivery.
 As he or she continues to move around in a small space, your pains may increase.
 Hang in there, Mom!

 Pregnancy Week 40 Tips

-This should be your last week of pregnancy, however for a few of you unlucky ones, the pregnancy term might have 1-2 more weeks to go.
-You are ready for childbirth and probably feel overwhelmed by anxious thoughts and feelings.
-Do your best to relax and wait for the arrival of your baby.
-Get your friends and family involved with your hourly condition.
+This should be your last week of pregnancy, but you may have another week or two to go.
+You may be feeling overwhelmed by anxious thoughts about the delivery.
+Do your best to relax and get ready for the arrival of your baby.
+Make sure you have plenty of diapers and wipes on hand.
+Keep your friends and family updated on your condition.
 If possible, talk to your parents or your partner’s parents, as they have been through this before.
-Although it may seem too difficult, believe it or not light exercises can help and reduce pains and discomfort.
-However, if it is too difficult, it’s understandable.
-Congratulations Mom!
+Although it may seem too difficult, light exercise can help reduce pain and discomfort.
+Congratulations, Mom!
 Be happy in this exciting time.